After Office Hours

 After Office Hours is a 1935 American crime drama film directed by Robert Z. Leonard and starring Clark Gable, Constance Bennett, Stuart Erwin and Billie Burke.
 The screenplay was written by Herman Mankiewicz.

 Plot

-Jim Branch (Clark Gable), a newspaper editor, falls for wealthy socialite Sharon Norwood (Constance Bennett), after having fired her as a reporter, all the while trying to solve a murder mystery, involving her childhood friend Tommy Bannister.
+Jim Branch, a newspaper editor, falls for wealthy socialite Sharon Norwood, after having fired her as a reporter, all the while trying to solve a murder mystery, involving her childhood friend Tommy Bannister.
 Once Jim discovers that Sharon is involved with all the participants in the murder, she becomes even more attractive to him.